viamrobotics/docs/docs/modular-resources/upload/_index.md

      viam module upload --version 1.0.0 --platform linux/amd64 packaged-module.tar.gz
      ```

-   When you `upload` a module, the command performs basic [validation](/manage/cli/#upload-validation) of your module to ensure it is compatible with the Viam registry.
+   When you `upload` a module, the command performs basic [validation](/manage/cli/#upload-validation) of your module to check for common errors.

 For more information, see the [`viam module` command](/manage/cli/#module)